The Basics of Bioanalysis: How Do We Develop and Validate Your Bioanalytical Method?

 For any bioanalysis, a well-characterized solution of an analyte, known as a reference standard, is used to prepare calibration standards and quality control (QC) standards in the biological matrix.
 Calibration standards are used to generate the calibration curve, and quality control samples are used to measure the performance of the method.
 Calibration and QC standards can be prepared either by diluting reference standard in

 The reference standard should be obtained from a reliable source and should be received with a certificate of analysis (CoA) that demonstrates identity and purity, as well as information such as the batch/lot number, storage conditions, and expiration date.

-A structurally similar or an analog of the analyte is generally used as Internal standard, but a stable labeled analyte of the molecule is an ideal internal standard if available as don't Most importantly an ideal internal standard must not interfere with the analyte and stable labeled internal standard must not contain unlabeled analyte as that can interfere with quantitation.
+A structurally similar or an analog of the analyte is generally used as Internal Standard, but a stable labeled analyte of the molecule is an ideal internal standard if available.
+Most importantly an ideal internal standard must not interfere with the analyte and stable labeled internal standard must not contain over 1-2% of unlabeled analyte as that can interfere with quantitation.

 Matrix effects occur when any molecule (for example, metabolites or decomposition products) other than the analyte that is found in the sample changes the way the analyte responds during detection.
 It’s possible for matrix effects to cause either matrix suppression or enhancement of the analyte signal, both of which skew the results and reduce the accuracy of the analysis.
 A value called the matrix factor (MF) can be calculated by determining the peak area of a sample of the blank matrix that has undergone sample preparation and then been spiked with an analyte and determining the peak area of a sample of a pure analyte.
 Simply put, the ratio of these two values gives the MF.
 To normalize the MF to the internal standard, divide the MF calculated for the analyte by the MF calculated for the internal standard.